 ASHRAE 90.1-2013 reflects a higher baseline.
 The TRM specifies the higher, more conservative, baseline to allow the same LPD to apply to all buildings, regardless of whether they are state-funded.

+Based on product review of LED replacement high-bay and corn lamp equivalent wattages.

 DOE-EIA Commercial Building Energy Consumption Survey.